antieva/React_Capstone_Project_Planning/README.md

 ## Description

 _A web application to help overweight people to lose weight by keeping track of their weight and workouts.
 The user can chose already existing workout routings with desired level of complexity.
 They can build their own workout adding their favorite exercises.
 They will keep track on their progress and how this progress correlate with amount of workouts during a week.
+Every workout consist of a few exercises with  a written description and link to Youtube tutorial for this particular exercise.
 There is a 'Start' button at the end of the every workout's exercises list.
 When user hits that button "Start workout" page opens with animation on top (showing how to do it the right way), there is timer on the middle of the page.
 The voice announces the exercise name and count with a timer: "Three, two, one.
 Begin!"
 When timer start count backwards the time of exercise.
 The user can pause the timer, move to the previous exercise, or to the next one, as well as stop this workout.
 Besides workouts and weight tracking the user can add their pictures, share their progress with "Just Lose It" community, follow another users, find inspiration, support, and examples of someone else's success by scrolling their feed._